duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 ## Testing guide and DTT approach

-DTT(Duran's Testing Technique) is developed upon following 2 idea:
+DTT(Duran's Testing Technique) is developed upon following 2 idea to make testing natural part of the software development:
 * Writing a unit or integration test, providing settings and data to it should be easy, effective and encouraging as much as possible
 * A test should test actual usage as much as possible.

 DTT with **TestContext** makes these ideas possible by
+* being aware of test data and location
 * effortlessly providing test data and settings
 * effortlessly providing service collection
 * effortlessly providing service provider
 * effortlessly validating service provider
-* being aware of test data and location
+* effortlessly wiring external dependencies with Container Context
+* effortlessly wiring application with Application Context s
 With the help of test context, integration tests can be written easily with following styles.
 1. A data context attribute can provide NSubstituted interfaces and test context automatically replaces actual implementations with mocked interfaces and provides test data.
 2. Test containers can be used as actual dependencies instead of mocking them.
 3. With FactDebuggerOnly and TheoryDebuggerOnly attributes, cautiously written tests can use real databases and dependencies to debug production usage.

+With DTT, software testing becomes natural part of the software development.

 ---
 **Semper Progredi: Always Progressive**